-In this article, we’ll explore 15 effective HR intranet examples—including key features, capabilities, and design approaches—to help you plan a high-impact HR intranet page, site, or solution.
-For more hands-on advice, download this document: Driving Employee Engagement with a Modern Intranet.
+In this article, we’ll explore 15 effective HR intranet examples—showcasing key features, capabilities, and design approaches.
+Each intranet example can help you plan a high-impact HR site or portal that engages employees and supports organizational goals.

 A strong HR intranet solution enables organizations to:

-✔ Reduce administrative burden with centralized, self-service content.
+✔ Reduce administrative burden with centralized, self-service HR content.

 ✔ Support the full employee lifecycle from day one.